OpenZeppelin/openzeppelin-contracts/.changeset/little-falcons-build.md

 'openzeppelin-solidity': minor
 ---

-Add internal name and version getters for EIP712
+`EIP712`: Add internal getters for the name and version strings